Beginning Taekwondo: The Beginner’s Guide to Starting

 How can I master the core strikes and kicks in Tae Kwon Do?

-Are strikes and kicks the only techniques in Tae Kwon Do?
+Are strikes and kicks the only self defense techniques in Tae Kwon Do?

 No, Tae Kwon Do also incorporates other techniques such as blocks, joint locks, throws, and grappling.
-However, strikes and kicks form the foundation of this martial art and are frequently emphasized during training.
+However, strikes and kicks form the foundation of this martial art and are frequently emphasised during training.

 Can anyone learn Tae Kwon Do?

 Yes, Tae Kwon Do suits people of all ages and fitness levels.
+Age is not a limiting factor, as classes are often available for children as young as 4, teens, adults, and seniors.
 However, it is essential to consult with a doctor before starting any new physical activity, especially if you have any pre-existing health conditions.

 How long does it take to become proficient in Tae Kwon Do?